4 Best Practices for Keeping an Organized eLearning Video Library

 Kathy Irish | Mar 10, 2017

-It’s March!
-Winter is almost over and it’s time for Spring cleaning.
-I’m not talking about your closet; I’m talking about your video library.
-When was the last time you reviewed what was in there?
-When I looked in my closet this weekend, I was overwhelmed.
+When I looked in my closet this past weekend, I was overwhelmed.
 I saw items I no longer wear.
 Am I really going to wear that bridesmaid’s dress again?
 No, I’m not, but it has sentimental value.
 Will I ever wear that leopard print spandex top from our Glamour Shots shoot?
 If I do, it would be a joke.
 Then there are the items that no longer fit, but I thought maybe someday I could squeeze myself back into them so I saved a few for “motivation.”
 Also, due to my unorganized chaos, I found items that I thought were lost and had replaced three or four times.
 What a waste of money and storage space!
 But it got me thinking… you need to keep these same ideas in mind as you build and organize your eLearning Library.

 1. Determine what content you need and throw out what you don’t.